The Essential Framework for Crafting Strong Applications

 Research Thoroughly

-Find and interview people with experience connected to the opportunity (previous/current employees, alumni, previous grant awardees).
-Ask about the pros and cons of the experience and any specific questions you have.
-You might even ask if they would take a look at your application materials.
+Find and interview people with experience connected to the opportunity.
+This includes previous or current employees, alumni, and previous grant awardees.
+Ask about the pros and cons of their experiences and any specific questions you may have.
+You might even inquire if they would review your application materials.

 Gather Application Materials